 When I say “talk to them”, I really mean you need to understand that your stakeholder’s success is your success.
 They're your captive customers, & you’re more likely to have a successful project if you cultivate a good professional relationship with them.
 That relationship enables candor, which leads to real discussions about their needs, which leads to better solutions, which leads to happy, successful stakeholders (and a happy, successful data team).

 “Talk to them a lot” is obvious advice to people who like talking to others, but it’s unevenly held up as a skill or as a practice among data teams, and so it often goes unmentioned and unrewarded when a project lead does the work to talk to everyone and unblock the flow of information.
 Especially with data scientists and engineers, the idea of talking to stakeholders a lot isn’t really the reason we were inspired to pursue this career in the first place.

 Yet communication skills are crucial to being effective in nearly all careers.
-It’s no different for data practitioners.
+It’s no different for data workers.

 Similarly, the “talk to people” rule critically applies to your team, the people who are with you to explore the problem and find solutions.
 When the project lead understands their responsibility is to make sure everyone on the team is aligned, they go out of their way to achieve that alignment through conversation.
 And when the team is talking to each other regularly and all voices are heard, new and better solutions usually come up that leverages everyone’s talent and expertise.

 All of this is to say that regular communication transforms the project lead into a context machine.
 When someone knows how all the pieces of a project work together, they help fill in gaps as they see them.
 Talking a lot both creates the context and passes it along.

 Learn more: Just Enough Research by Erika Hall.